Add STEM to your day:

 4. Earthquake Test

 Experiment with foundations by testing various structures on top of different outdoor surfaces (sand, dirt, mud, concrete, water).
-Challenge them to create a bridge or building using materials you provide (popsicle sticks, toothpicks, Legos or anything find nearby), and let them work to figure out how to make it steady.
+Challenge them to create a bridge or building using materials you provide (popsicle sticks, toothpicks, Legos or anything found nearby), and let them work to figure out how to make it steady.
 Have a competition to see which structure holds the most weight or withstands an “earthquake.”

 5. Water Challenge

 Use water games to have youth solve problems as a team.
 Put them in groups and challenge them to move a large amount of water from one bucket to another using only a smaller bucket with large holes in the bottom.
 Let them brainstorm strategies for plugging the holes and keeping as much water as possible in the bucket in order to fill up their large bucket quickly.
 Have them measure the water and discuss the factors that make them move more or less water.
+This water-involved STEM activity for elementary children is sure to keep them cool on the hottest days!

 6. Sink or Float